The young couple kept waiting to see if their baby would survive.

 The song spoke to the baby immediately, and his little fists clasped his dad's rib cage as if he were falling out of tree.
 The dad could see his little boy's eyes trying to open.
 "Like a true nature's child, / We were born, born to be wild."

-He could hear alright.
+The baby could hear alright.
 And his chest could feel his dad's heart beating beneath it.
 He held on for a while, his dad patting him lightly on the back, then began the journey he was born for.